rustb0ne/Blue-Team-Labs-Online/Follina/WriteUp.md

-# Follina (CVE-2022-30190) Analysis

-This writeup documents the analysis of a malicious Office document exploiting the Follina vulnerability, a remote code execution flaw in Microsoft's Support Diagnostic Tool (MSDT).

----

 # Question 1) What is the SHA1 hash value of the sample?
-(Format: SHA1Hash)

 Uploaded `sample.doc` to VirusTotal to retrieve its SHA1 hash digest.